equalparts/glyph-catch/README.md

 ### Can I fail catches?

 No: when you throw a Poké Ball, you have a 100% chance of catching the Pokémon.
 Glyph Catch is designed to be consistently rewarding and stress-free.
-Up to four Pokémon can accumulate, and they stay indefinitely.
+Up to four Pokémon can accumulate, and they stay indefinitely—even if you do unlock your phone after.
 The only chance element is finding Pokémon.

 ### What if the phone is in my pocket instead of face-down?